- 3.44k views

 1. Costa Rica

-Costa Rica's commitment to protecting and preserving nature is shown by their use of 95% renewable energy sources throughout the country.
-They have also been dedicating over 25% of the country’s land to national parks and reserves showing that you can still remain prosperous while still respecting nature.
+Costa Rica's commitment to protecting and preserving nature is shown by its use of 95% renewable energy sources throughout the country.
+The country has also been dedicating over 25% of its land to national parks and reserves, showing that you can remain prosperous while still respecting nature.
 There are many ways to experience ecotourism in Costa Rica and staying in one of the best eco-lodges when on a trip to Costa Rica counts as one.

 Top 3 things to do:

-- Isla del Coco: A protected national park and completely uninhabited island off the pacific coast of Costa Rica is home to a sprawling rainforest full of diverse flora and fauna.
+- Isla del Coco: A protected national park and completely uninhabited island off the Pacific coast of Costa Rica is home to a sprawling rainforest full of diverse flora and fauna.
 It’s a perfect place for nature lovers to go and explore.
 Also very interesting is that since the island has no connection to the mainland, most species found are completely endemic to the island.

-- Monteverde is a small town in Costa Rica that was a huge kickstarter in their eco-travel revolution.
+- Monteverde is a small town in Costa Rica that was a huge kickstarter in the eco-travel revolution.
 It’s a place where you can be inspired by their abundance of green energy sources and organic farming methods.
 National Geographic called Monteverde, “the jewel in the crown of cloud forest reserves”.

 - Corcovado National Park: Located on the Osa Peninsula, it’s been said that the forests of Corcovado in Costa Rica reach heights like that of the Amazon and is home to a diverse plant and animal life.
-Environmental enthusiast will enjoy backpacking, bicycling, and driving through rainforests, mangroves, plains and waterfalls.
-From monkeys, to parots, to sea turtles, the Corcovado National Park is an eco-warrior’s playground.
+Environmental enthusiasts will enjoy backpacking, bicycling, and driving through rainforests, mangroves, plains, and waterfalls.
+From monkeys to parrots to sea turtles, the Corcovado National Park is an eco-warrior’s playground.

 2. New Zealand